DucksDontDev/surf-bot/README.md

 3. Auto Tool (ocassionally plays around with your knife & weapons, swinging them about and inspecting)
 4. Auto A & D with key disablers (used for automatically surfing)
 5. BHOP (automatically bhops with legit strafe for you)
+6. SURF BOT (automatically surfs for you, requiring no user action)

 **INSTALLATION**
 1. Open CSGO and run the executable file